Our FTC disclosure's magnum opus awaits here. The following article was last updated on Jul 27, 2022 ...

 Another issue is placement.
 Loading a custom route into OsmAnd before throwing the phone into your pocket works fine but direct access might be preferable.
 The ability to (quickly and safely) glance down and confirm you're not lost while also making sure that the application hasn't crashed insures a better journey.
 For that, there's the Ram Aqua Box.
 Be sure to measure the dimensions of your phone along with it's connected power cable before ordering.

-Lastly, being as how this entire page is Android dependent, I invite anyone using an alternative platform to contribute information for other devices. iPhone, Windows and other PDA users certainly have the same vested interest in the use of said functionality.
+Lastly, I invite anyone using an alternative platform to contribute information for other devices. iPhone, Windows and other PDA users certainly have the same vested interest in the use of said functionality.
 If it's GPX compatible and ready to better the world of sport touring motorcycles, help us make it known!

 What Are Your Favorite Motorcycle Route Planning Resources?

 There are other ways to generate and traverse a custom motorcycle route.
 What method do you prefer?
 What do you like about it and why?
 Your input is invited.
-Post An Article!
+Leave a comment!